 Remote virtual experiences may feature a single artwork too.
 Eye of the Owl – The Hieronymus Bosch VR experience by Pieter van Huystee is dedicated to “The Garden of Earthly Delights.”
 Not everyone may have a chance to spend hours in one of the Prado’s rooms and fully appreciate the painting’s countless figures and scenarios.
 The free VR game, however, allows you to explore it at leisure in otherwise impossible detail.
 The picture was digitized in ultra-high resolution so that you can both see the texture of the paint and view the figures in life-size.
 The multimedia experience includes a narration from the latest art history research, image-related sound effects, and animations.

 VR technology not only enables people to experience a certain exhibit or tour virtually but makes it possible to create an entire new museum online.
 The Kremer Museum, launched in late 2017, is an iconic example.
 The trick is that this collection of Flemish and Dutch Golden Age paintings doesn’t have a brick-and-mortar building.
 “Our journey as collectors has always been about finding the highest quality artworks and simultaneously finding ways to share them with as many people as possible,” the founder George Kremer said.
-A virtual reality museum seems like a perfect solution.
+Virtual reality technology and museum exhibits seem like the perfect solution.

 The museum space, though virtual, was designed by a world-class architect and ensures perfect lighting that art lovers and collectors appreciate so much.
 Each of the 74 paintings was photographed 2,500-3,500 times using the ‘photogrammetry’ technique to build ultra-high resolution visual models.
 Virtual visitors can see the colors and brushwork up-close, look at the back of the paintings, and explore their provenance.